divjotarora/specifications/source/transactions/transactions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The commitTransaction command is considered a retryable write.
 The
-driver will automatically retry the commitTransaction once after a
+driver will automatically retry the commitTransaction after a
 retryable error.
 Although this adds a layer of protection, the driver’s
 retry attempt of a commitTransaction may again fail with a retryable
 error.
 In that case, both the driver and the application do not know the